Sudeley Castle Cottages

 Quaint Cotswold cottages with a dash of history

-There’s something for everyone at Sudeley, including a fantastic adventure playground, a pheasantry with one of the largest collections of rare and endangered species of pheasant, and inspired seasonal events, such as the Spectacle of Light where the romantic ruins and glorious gardens are lit up during the evening, offering dazzling illuminations.
+There’s something for everyone at Sudeley, including a fantastic adventure playground and inspired seasonal events, such as the Spectacle of Light in December where the romantic ruins and glorious gardens are lit up during the evening, offering dazzling illuminations.

 One of the great benefits of booking a Sudeley Castle Cottage is that you can visit Sudeley Castle & Gardens for free, during the open season, as many times as you would like during your stay.
 However, seasonal events must be booked and paid for directly with Sudeley Castle.
 Make sure to check their opening times, too.

 Sudeley Castle & Gardens is now closed for the 2023 season and will reopen in spring 2024.